abhisheksaxena1998/redditflairdetectorfinal/README.md

-# detector-redditv2
+# reddit-flair-detector

-catch it live on https://reddit-flair-detector-app.herokuapp.com/
+catch it live on https://reddit-flair-detector-final.herokuapp.com/